celesteh/vc_infinity/README.md

 # vc_infinity
-Constructing Infinity - an algorithmic realisesation of the Metaphysics of Noration by Mark Applebaum
+Constructing Infinity - an algorithmic realisesation of the Metaphysics of Notation by Mark Applebaum

 To run this you will need to copy upload/config-example.php to upload/config.php and fill in your own database details.